 Diets high in antioxidants such as vitamins C and E, carotenes (especially lycopene), and selenium have also been shown to improve asthma.

-Antioxidants are thought to provide important defenses against oxidizing agents in your body that stimulate constriction of the bronchi and increase allergic reactions.
+Antioxidants are thought to provide important defenses against oxidizing agents in your body that

 Vitamin C also appears to normalize fatty acid metabolism and reduce the inflammatory histamine production triggered by allergies.
 Both treated and untreated asthmatic patients have been shown to have significantly lower levels of ascorbic acid (vitamin C) in serum and white blood cells.